cybersecplayground/bugbounty-Tips-and-Tricks/IDOR/idor_part4-IoT&API.md

 🔔 Follow @cybersecplayground for IoT Security Week starting Monday!

-Like & Share if you found new IDOR attack surfaces! 🚀
+✨ Star the repo if you found new IDOR attack surfaces! 🚀